Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ### Full Critical Scenario
 ![image](images/Scenarios/fullCritical.png)

-In our full critical scenario there are 8 hosts and 4 switches, four slices
+In the full critical scenario there are 8 hosts and 4 switches.
+Four slices are active:
 - H1 and H4 slice wirh a 3 Mbps link
 - H7 and H8 slice with a 7 Mbps link
 - H2 and H5 slice with a 3 Mbps link